 Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-No woman, no matter what age, wants to have sagging breasts.
-They can be heavy, uncomfortable, and have an undesirable appearance.
-Fortunately for many women, there is a way to eliminate breast sagging – a mastopexy (aka breast lift).
-If your breasts have been altered by pregnancy, weight loss, or even just age, a breast lift can enhance breast shape, perkiness, and overall aesthetic look by elevating the position of your boobs, nipple, and areolas.
+If your breasts have been altered by pregnancy, weight loss, or simply age, a breast lift (also known as mastopexy) can enhance breast shape, perkiness, and overall aesthetic look by elevating the position of your breasts, nipples, and areolas.

 Your plastic surgeon may use a variety of incision techniques to perform a mastopexy surgery.
-The exact technique used will differ depending on your existing breast tissue, the removal of excess skin, and your personal aesthetic goals.
-A board-certified plastic surgeon will recommend the ideal type of breast lift to help you achieve the best results with the least conspicuous scarring possible.
-Some of the different types of breast lift techniques include:
+The exact technique used will differ depending on your existing breast tissue, removing excess skin, and your personal aesthetic goals.
+A board-certified plastic surgeon will recommend the best type of breast lift to help you achieve the best results with the least conspicuous scarring possible.

 Breast Lift Combined with Breast Implants